All of our flours are stone ground and cold milled, unbleached, and unbromated.

 Our whole grain flours are just that-- grain to whole grain flour-- 100%.

-We use the term, "TYPE" to refer to the degree of extraction of our SIFTED flours.
-So, whereas our Whole Wheat Bread flour is 100%-- no sifting, everything's there-- our Type 85 flour, for example, has around 10-15 parts sifted out; the Crema, our most refined flour, has about 45 parts sifted out.
+We use the term, EXTRACTION to refer to the degree our flour is SIFTED.
+So, whereas our Whole Wheat Bread flour is 100%-- no sifting, everything's there-- our 85 flour, for example, has about 15 parts sifted out; the Crema, our most refined flour, has about 45 parts sifted out.

 Bread flour & pastry flour blended together produce an "all purpose" or AP flour.
-At this time we do not offer AP flour, but we encourage you to experiment with blending your own.
+Although we offerour 85 AP flour-- a high extraction (85Ex) blend of hard white and soft red wheat), we encourage you to experiment with blending your own.

 Because our flours are stone ground-- with the germ still contained within the flour even after sifting-- our flours tend to absorb more liquid.
 We suggest, for bread formulas, increase your hydration, and for pastry, decrease your flour by about 1/8 cup.